chetan25/react-ssr-mfe-apps/README.md

 #### Container App
 - This is the Container App, that would load the other micro front ends.
 - It will be the main Remote app that handles the routing and serves the Shell for managing other apps.
-- The main bundle for will be loaded directly from the Server.
+- The main bundle for this be loaded directly from the Server.

 #### Home App
-- To be added soon
+- Shows a simple card indicating the Home App content
+- Run `npm start` from the `home` folder to serve the Home App

 #### About App
-- To be added soon
+- Shows a simple card indicating the About App content
+- Run `npm start` from the `about` folder to serve the About App

 ## Local development